UPDATED: 5 April 2020

-Following the recent developments on the dreaded coronavirus disease (COVID-19), now considered a pandemic by the World Health Organization (WHO), the government has continually assured residents that all required preventive measures are being undertaken following the mandate of the Ministry of Public Health (MoPH).
+Following the recent developments on the coronavirus disease (COVID-19) pandemic, the Qatar government has continually assured residents that all required preventive measures are being undertaken following the mandate of the Ministry of Public Health (MoPH).

-Based on the latest update from MoPH as of 25 March 2020, there are currently 526 infected patients in Qatar.
+Based on the latest update from MoPH as of 5 April, there are currently 1,325 infected patients in Qatar.
 The new infected cases are in complete sanitary isolation and are receiving the necessary medical care.
-The Ministry said that the number of cases is likely to increase among those who had contact with the previously announced expatriate patients.
 The Ministry reassures all members of the public that all of the patients’ contacts have been quarantined and are being tested to ensure they are free from infection.

 The MOPH urges everyone to follow preventive measures to ensure their safety and the safety of the community.
 MoPH COVID-19 toll-free hotline is 16000.

 As part of precautionary measures to curb the spread of COVID-19 in the country, Qatar is implementing stricter measures.
 This includes banning all forms of public gatherings at places like the Corniche.
-All public transportation, including the Doha Metro and Karwa buses, are suspended.
+All public transportation are suspended.

-Classes in all public and private schools and universities are suspended until further notice.
-Accordingly, the Ministry of Foreign Affairs also announced that all services and prayers in all churches at the religious complex, including the IDCC complex, are temporarily cancelled for a period of six weeks, effective 13 March.
+Classes in all public and private schools and universities are also suspended.
+Accordingly, the Ministry of Foreign Affairs announced that all services and prayers in all churches at the religious complex, including the IDCC complex, are cancelled effective 13 March.

 Cinemas, theatres, children’s play areas, gyms and wedding venues, including those in hotels, clubs and bars are now closed.
 Dining in restaurants and cafes are also banned.